romanchaa997/Audityzer/productization-strategy.md

 ## Conclusion

-By transforming Web3FuzzForge from a development tool into a comprehensive product, we can establish it as the de facto standard for Web3 security testing.
+By transforming Audityzer from a development tool into a comprehensive product, we can establish it as the de facto standard for Web3 security testing.
 The strategy balances open-source community building with sustainable monetization paths, creating value for both casual users and enterprise customers while addressing the critical need for better security testing in the Web3 ecosystem.